Cabinet Secretariat (India)

 The Cabinet Secretariat (IAST: Mantrimanḍala Sacivālaya) is responsible for the administration of the Government of India.
-It functions from the Secretariat Building, New Delhi, where most of the Cabinet of India sits.
-It comprises a set of two buildings on opposite sides of Kartavya Path which are home to some of the most important ministries of the Government of India, situated on Raisina Hill, New Delhi, India.
+It provides secretarial assistance to the Cabinet of India and facilitates smooth transaction of business between Ministries and Departments of the Government.
+Since its creation, it has functioned from the Rashtrapati Bhavan on Raisina Hill in New Delhi.
+But, in September 2025, the office got its independent building named Seva Teerth-2 in the Executive Enclave, that was developed under the Central Vista Redevelopment Project.

+The Cabinet Secretariat is under the charge of the Prime Minister of India and is headed by the Cabinet Secretary.

+History

+During the British Raj, government business was disposed of by the Council of the Governor General of India.
+The council functioned as a Joint Consultative Board.
+The Governor-General of India's secretary was designated Secretary to the Executive Council.
+With the Interim Government of India being formed in 1946, the Secretariat of the Executive Council was designated as Cabinet Secretariat and the Secretary to the Executive Council re-designated Cabinet Secretary.

 Overview

 The Cabinet Secretariat is responsible for the administration of the Government of India (Transaction of Business) Rules, 1961 and the Government of India (Allocation of Business) Rules 1961, facilitating a smooth transaction of business in Ministries/ Departments of the Government by ensuring adherence to these rules.
 The Secretariat assists in decision-making in Government by ensuring Inter-Ministerial coordination, ironing out differences amongst Ministries/ Departments and evolving consensus through the instrumentality of the standing/ad hoc Committees of Secretaries.
 Through this mechanism new policy initiatives are also promoted.

-The Secretariat Building houses the following ministries: